-If you want a sweet tasting winter apple for eating out of hand, choose the Pink Lady.
+If you want a sweet-tasting winter apple for eating out of hand, choose the Pink Lady.
 If you want a winter salad apple that is crisp but not too sweet, choose the Sierra Beauty or the Newtown Pippin.
-If you’re making a late-season applesauce, choose the Rhode Island Greening.
+If you’re making late-season applesauce, choose the Rhode Island Greening.
 If you are planning to bake a tart this winter day, choose the Winesap.

 If you really want to appreciate fresh apples, get to know the varieties that grow in your region.
 There will be early-, mid-, and late-season apples growing close by, and there will be an apple in each season right for the use you have in mind.